kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ```

 ## Events
-They are stored in `data.events`, there are 3 types of events (magenta still not supported), they range between 1 and 3, the datapack will ignore any events that has contains a 0 in the event tag, for example:
+They are stored in `data.events`, there are 3 types of events (magenta still not supported), they range between 1 and 3, the datapack will ignore events that have a zero in the event tag, for example:

 This will be ignored:
 ```json